 In some browsers the map above will not appear or will not appear to be centered.
 If so please drag on the map to center it.
 To view the map larger please click on the box in the upper right corner of the map.

 The topo map "Tuba City SE" covers the area I photographed and the hike to it.
+The Bat Canyon map covers Coal Mine Canyon East and Ha Ho No Geh Canyon.
+The other maps show the roads into the area.
+A merge map of all six topos is also available.
 The maps can be downloaded in a variety of formats by clicking or right-clicking below:

 |Geo Tiff/Avenza||KMZ||Oruxmaps||KMZ Decollared||Oruxmap Decollared||Avenza Decollared|